SEF Business Aptitude Award

 If you are a student or would like to recommend our program to an aspiring veterinarian in school, check with your schools’ Student Affairs Coordinator or contact the Simmons office in your area for details.

-The SEF awarded Brandon with $15,000 and a trip to the North American Veterinary Conference in Orlando where the award was presented at the National VBMA meeting.
-Brandon is a fourth year veterinary student at Ross University School of Veterinary Medicine.
+The SEF awarded Brown with $15,000 and an all-expense paid trip to the North American Veterinary Conference in Orlando.
+The award was presented at the National VBMA meeting.

 "Congratulations - SEF has taken our Business Aptitude Program to one of the leading such programs among veterinary colleges!
 Thank you!"